Joys of an Analogue Life

 I find it innately comforting when I put pencil to paper; or nib to paper.
 Sure, I have a digital note collection (which I will talk about in a future post), but having a place to jot down things on the go is something I find advantageous in this digital age.

-Beginning with Hobonichi
+Beginning With Hobonichi

 I started my paper planner journey with the well known Japanese brand, Hobonichi (founded in 1998), back in 2016 and have been using them yearly.
 This was mainly because of their use of Tomoe River paper.
 I have started using fountain pens back then and I needed good quality paper that can take ink well.
 Having used both the A6 Techo (English version) and the Weeks (and Weeks Mega) over the years.
 I appreciate the build quality, fun designs and find a lot of pleasure in using them.
 The paper is the best attribute of these planners and every year there are new releases of covers that gather a lot of attention by those who love to collect and decorate their planners.